 This course examines the legal issues triggered by the Internet.
 Topics covered include the regulation of Internet access and domain names; contract formation, execution, and enforceability; personal jurisdiction and choice of law; trademark and copyright infringement; and privacy concerns.
 The class will also discuss issues concerning technologies like blockchain, cryptocurrencies, generative artificial intelligence, and robotics.
-Minimum enrollment 8, maximum enrollment 25.
+Maximum enrollment 25.
 This course may satisfy the Upper Level Writing Requirement.

 Law Firm Management, 2 credits, Adjunct Professor Duncan, LAW8300A This course acquaints students with the data and skills necessary for delivery of legal services today and in the future.
 Topics and skills addressed include management theory and techniques, interviewing, counseling, negotiations, systems analysis and design, technology, and professional responsibility.
-Lecture, demonstration, and clinical simulations are used.
-Minimum enrollment 8, maximum enrollment 40.
+Lectures, demonstrations, and clinical simulations are used.
+Maximum enrollment 35.